 Ciara holds a BSc. in Environmental Biology and a PhD. in Environmental Microbiology which have equipped her with a broad knowledge on environmental and biodiversity issues.

-Communications Coordinator – Martina Madden
+Communications and Social Policy Advocate – Martina Madden

 Social Policy Advocate – Keith Adams